-- 8.5.
-Development in Highams Park shall provide a range of locally specific housing appropriate for all sections of the community, including affordable housing (Objective 5). - 8.6.
+- 8.7.
+Development in Highams Park shall provide a range of locally specific housing appropriate for all sections of the community, including affordable housing (Objective 5). - 8.8.
 Highams Park's mix of home types is limiting the ability of the Area to support a good mixed future community.
 Recent census data shows that the proportion of young people of family forming age is rapidly falling and those about to enter retirement age is set to rapidly rise (see figs 4 & 5 below).
 GLA ward based population projections suggest a 50% increase in the population aged 66 and over between 2015 and 2033 in the Area.
-This Plan seeks to address this through Policy HDA1 which focuses the limited development site availability on new-build provision for local downsizers and locally connected first-time buyers and families.
+This Plan seeks to address this through Policy HDA1 which focuses the limited development site availability on new-build provision for people seeking to downsize and first-time buyers and families.

-8.7.
+8.9.
 Census data for 2011 reveals the following statistics for the Area:

-(More detailed statistics are shown in Annex 2 - "LOCAL AREA PROFILE").
+(More detailed statistics are shown in the Plan's Evidence Base in the "LOCAL AREA PROFILE").